tjhorner/WebSentials/README.md

     <button class="btn-red">Oh crap, this might mess up something!</button>

-A better confirmation button than `btn-confirm` is `btn-green` for a good action.
+A better confirmation button than `btn-blue` is `btn-green` for a good action.

     <button class="btn-green">This is a green button</button>

 Error messages
 -

-If you want to display an error to a user on your website, you can use the error messages (still under development, but work.)
+If you want to display an error to a user on your website, you can use the error messages.

     <div class="error" id="someError" desc="This is the name in listErrors()">
     <div class="error-header">